anyutkinz/deepfake-comparison/README.md

 # **Training VAE, GAN and Hybrid Models on (small) CelebA Dataset**

 ## `Note:`

+***On improvements:***

 *This project is not fully completed (according to the author's subjective assessment), however, at this stage it can serve as a good educational resource on the implementation of various generative models.
 Feel free to send me feedback!*

 *In the future, I plan to expand it (see the *Future Improvements* section at the end of this file to learn what exactly I want to add), so you are always welcome to return and observe the progress :)*

+***On files:***

+Some of the folders are too large to be uploaded to GitHub.
+If you're interested in the generated images from the training process, my CelebA subset (24K images), and the models, feel free to visit my Google Drive: https://drive.google.com/drive/folders/1-1AAcsYdo19QZUa-SFp7itK73LRC95IE?usp=sharing

 ## `Introduction:`
 Anyone who begins their journey in a rapidly developing field, in our case Deep Learning, may find themselves in a challenging position, specifically overwhelmed by numerous research papers, each of which incrementally improves classical models.
 I found myself in exactly this situation.